Henry Smith (Wisconsin politician): Later political career and death

-Smith returned to work as an architect and builder.
+Smith returned to work as an architect and builder, also serving as Wisconsin State Master Workman of the Knights of Labor.
 He was the Populist candidate for mayor of Milwaukee in 1896, coming in third place with 21% of the vote.
 He was once again elected a member of the Common Council in 1898 and served until 1912, then again from 1914 until his death in Milwaukee on September 16, 1916.
 His remains were cremated and the ashes interred in Milwaukee's Union Cemetery.
 His papers are in the collection of the Wisconsin Historical Society.